divergentdave/draft-dcook-ppm-dap-interop-test-design/draft-dcook-ppm-dap-interop-test-design.md

 responses for each endpoint listed below SHALL be encoded JSON objects
 {{!RFC8729}}, with media type `application/json`.
-All binary blobs (i.e. task IDs, batch IDs, HPKE configurations, and VDAF verification keys) SHALL be encoded as strings with base64url {{!RFC4648}}, inside the JSON objects.
-Any integer values in the parameters, measurement, or aggregate result of a {{VDAF}}
-will be encoded as strings in base 10 instead of as numbers.
+All binary blobs (i.e. task IDs, batch IDs, HPKE configurations, and VDAF verification keys) SHALL be encoded as strings with base64url {{!RFC4648}}, without padding, inside the JSON objects.
+Any integer values in the parameters, measurement, or aggregate result of a {{VDAF}} will be encoded as strings in base 10 instead of as numbers.
 This avoids incompatibilities due to limitations on the range of JSON numbers that different implementations can process.

 Each of these test APIs should return a status code of 200 OK if the command was received, recognized, and parsed successfully, regardless of whether any